samarasam24/samarasam24/README.md

 ## 🚀 About Me

-- 🎓 I graduated with a degree in Bachelor of Computer Application from Prist University.
+-  🎓 Holding a degree in Bachelor of Computer Application(BCA).
-- 💼 Currently working at Ebrain Technologies as a FrontEnd Developer.
--  🌱 I’m currently learning ?!
+-  💼 Soon will be updated.
+-  🌱 On a journey to learn and refine my skills in Linux.
--  👾 I always eager to learn new Skills
+-  👾 I always eager to learn new Skills.
+-  ⚡ Want to get good at something?
+Keep asking more questions about it.

 ## 🛠 Skills